NervanaSystems/ngraph-tf/README.md

         pip install -U ./tensorflow-1.*whl

-For this final option, there is **no need to separately build `ngraph-tf` or to use `pip` to install the ngraph module**.
-With this configuration, your TensorFlow model scripts will work without any changes.
+For this final option, there is **no need to separately build `ngraph-tf` or to use `pip` to install the nGraph module**.
+With this configuration, your TensorFlow model scripts will work without any changes, ie, you do not need to add import ngraph_bridge, like option 1 and 2.

 Note: The version that is available in the upstreamed version of TensorFlow usually lags the features and bug fixes available in the `master` branch of this repository.